MarineBio & Our Mission

 Paul’s research specialty continues to focus on effects on marine animals of environmental stresses, including not only osmotic, temperature, and pH, but also sulfide (at hydrocarbon seeps and hydrothermal vents) and pressure in the deep sea.
 With corals increasingly under threat from temperature and pH changes, he and his collaborators are now working on coral reef conservation projects in Hawai’i and Yucatan, Mexico.
 Due to his osmotic discoveries, he also occasionally joins medical research teams studying not only basic kidney processes but also diabetes and cystic fibrosis.
 He has co-authored numerous scientific papers and a textbook on Animal Physiology.
 He has given scientific talks throughout the US, and in Canada, the U.K., Belgium, Switzerland, Japan, New Zealand, Botswana and Brazil; his students have given research presentations in the U.S., Russia, France, Australia and Iceland.

-Dr. James B. Wood – Director of Cephalopods
+Dr. James B. Wood – Cephalopods

 West Palm Beach, FL USA, Planet Ocean